 1. Your CRM is too hard to use

-A sales rep’s job is to sell and there are only so many hours to do that in between booking client meetings, travelling and sales preparation, so, if entering data into your CRM is too hard then they are highly unlikely to use it.
+A sales rep’s job is to sell and there are only so many hours to do that in between booking client meetings, traveling and sales preparation, so, if entering data into your CRM is too hard then they are highly unlikely to use it.

-Of course, anything that gets in the way of them having time to make a sale is a negative.
+Of course, anything that gets in the way of them having time to make a sale is negative.

 What can you do about this?
 You need to get to the core reason why they think your CRM is too hard to use, so ask them!

 It’s then worth contacting your CRM provider for some further support.
-This could be in the form of booking them in for some refresher training or maybe sending them some how-to material such as a small document or keep sake which shows them how to do the CRM basics that they can store in their wallets or bags and refer to when they need a helping hand.
+This could be in the form of booking them in for some refresher training or maybe sending them some how-to material such as a small document or keepsake which shows them how to do the CRM basics that they can store in their wallets or bags and refer to when they need a helping hand.

 2. Your CRM is full of dirty data